Information compiled from:

 Rev. Michael P. Garvey ~ July 1, 2008 - Aug.
 31, 2015

 As of August 15, 2019, St. Joseph Church became a collaborative unit with St. Ambrose Church in Garrettsville and St. Michael Church in Windham with Fr.
 Ed serving for all three.
-Each parish will remain its own entity with staffs, programs, ministries, and organizations.
-St. Michael's is designated an oratory (just open for feast day celebrations, weddings, funeral, and other prayer opportunities).
+Each parish remained its own entity with staffs, programs, ministries, and organizations.
+St. Michael's was designated an oratory (just open for feast day celebrations, weddings, funeral, and other prayer opportunities).
+In December 2021, St. Michael's was permanently closed merging with St. Ambrose.
+On May 27, 2022, Fr.
+Ed was granted a medical health leave.
+He returned from medical leave to serve as parochial vicar of Blessed Sacrament Parish and St. Elizabeth Ann Seton Parish, Warren, effective January 1, 2023 with eventual duties at St. Mary and St. Joseph Parish in Warren.
+St. Joseph Parish honored him with an Appreciation Reception on April 15, 2023.
+View slideshow.